-Over the past year of the COVID-19 pandemic, Americans have become more aware of our own mortality than perhaps at any other point in recent history.
+In the years since the COVID-19 pandemic, Americans have become more aware of our own mortality than perhaps at any other point in recent history.
 While many of us are now more familiar with how quickly we could face serious – or even life-threatening – health problems, we may not realize how common disability actually is.

 According to the Centers for Disease Control and Prevention (CDC), 61 million Americans – or 1 in 4 adults – live with a disability.
 These impairments include everything from physical health conditions to mental health issues that affect an individual’s ability to work, take care of themselves, and perform basic life tasks.